mapteb/blackboard-pattern-using-spring-boot/README.md

 To run the application locally, run '.\gradlew bootRun'

+Run <br>
+curl -X POST "http://localhost:8080/api/bbp" -v <br>
-The Swagger UI can be accessed using http://localhost:8080/swagger-ui/index.html and the POST api /api/bbp can be accessed to trigger the blackboard process.
+to trigger the blackboard process.
 The following application logs can be observed:

 &gt;&gt; Configuring AutoNavBBController with KnowledgeSources<br>
 &gt;&gt; Adding BlackBoardObjects to the Blackboard<br>